Indonesian occupation of East Timor: Coup, civil war, and independence declaration

 At the start of November, the foreign ministers from Indonesia and Portugal met in Rome to discuss a resolution of the conflict.
 Although no Timorese leaders were invited to the talks, Fretilin sent a message expressing their desire to work with Portugal.

 The meeting ended with both parties agreeing that Portugal would meet with political leaders in East Timor, but the talks never took place.
 In mid-November, Indonesian forces began shelling the city of Atabae from the sea and captured it by the end of the month.

 Frustrated by Portugal's inaction, Fretilin leaders believed they could ward off Indonesian advances more effectively if they declared an independent East Timor.
 National Political Commissioner Mari Alkatiri conducted a diplomatic tour of Africa, gathering support from governments there and elsewhere.

 According to Fretilin, this effort yielded assurances from twenty-five countries—including the People's Republic of China, the Soviet Union, Mozambique, Sweden, and Cuba—to recognise the new nation.
 Cuba currently shares close relations with East Timor today.
 On 28 November 1975, Fretilin unilaterally declared independence for the Democratic Republic of East Timor.
 Indonesia announced UDT and APODETI leaders in and around Balibó would respond the next day by declaring that region independent from East Timor and officially part of Indonesia.
-This Balibo Declaration, however, was drafted by Indonesian intelligence and signed on Bali.
-Later this was described as the 'Balibohong Declaration', a pun on the Indonesian word for 'lie'.
+This Balibo Declaration, however, was drafted by Indonesian intelligence and signed on Bali; later this was described by some as the 'Balibohong Declaration', a pun on the Indonesian word for 'lie'.
 Portugal rejected both declarations, and the Indonesian government approved military action to begin its annexation of East Timor.